 Lack of Verification

 Denial under these circumstances can be tough to hear, especially for a patient coming back for more help.
 Always verify that a patient has insurance prior to conducting a service or sending in a claim.
 Out of all the PT billing mistakes on this list, this one could often be avoided with a phone call.
 When an insurance company denies a payment or drops a person from a policy, sometimes it’s legitimate, sometimes it’s their own clerical mistake, and sometimes a change in employment and carriers caused the snafu.

 Overbilling can be due to a simple clerical error, but charging too much or charging for services not provided can have a very negative impact on the loyalty of your practice’s clientele.
 Nonetheless, it happens.
 Quite frequently, too.

 Avoiding all these PT billing mistakes requires having a team of people who are knowledgeable, skilled, up to date at all times, and working together like a smooth machine.
 There is a huge amount of detail to keep track of.
 We recognize from experience that sometimes it can become too much for a practice’s valiant and dedicated admin staff to handle entirely.
 This is where hiring a PT billing and collection agency can be a lifesaver to a practice and allow everyone to enjoy their jobs again without the threat of insurance denials and cash flow problems.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.physical therapy billing, physical therapy billing code errors, pt billing services
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: physical therapy billing, physical therapy billing code errors, pt billing services